UMass Dartmouth's beginnings

-UMass Dartmouth traces its roots to 1895, when the state legislature chartered the New Bedford Textile School and the Bradford Durfee Textile School in Fall River.
+UMass Dartmouth traces its roots to 1895, when the state legislature chartered two textile schools: New Bedford Textile School and the Bradford Durfee Textile School in Fall River.

 As the region’s economic base shifted from textiles to more diverse manufacturing and service industries, the colleges changed, too.
 They diversified their curricula, responding to the needs of new generations of students.

 By the middle of the 20th century, the colleges were growing rapidly, spurred by such forces as the GI Bill and the clear economic and social advantages of a well-educated citizenry.
 They had become multipurpose institutions, preparing engineers, health care workers, teachers, and business leaders—and had forged new identities: New Bedford Institute of Technology and Bradford Durfee College of Technology.

 Dramatic new campus

 In 1960, the state legislature created Southeastern Massachusetts Technological Institute (SMTI) by merging the New Bedford Institute of Technology and the Bradford Durfee College of Technology.
 The 710 acre campus in North Dartmouth, part way between New Bedford and Fall River, was established in 1964.
 The dramatic campus design was the work of architect Paul Rudolph, then dean of Yale’s school of Art and Architecture.

 Growth as a university